|On This Page:|

 Accounts of students on a Payment Plan are not eligible for a refund unless the Payment Plan has been completed and paid in full, and payments exceed the applicable charges.

 In some cases, if a refund is issued and subsequently a balance is created in the student’s account, it is the student’s responsibility to return the funds to the University or pay the balance in accordance with the University’s billing and payments policies, including any applicable penalties and late fees.
-Exceptions are Advanced Refunds and Cash Advances based on specific criteria.
+Exceptions are Advanced Refunds.

-For information on Advanced Refunds and Cash Advances, please see the section below on Types of Student Account Credit Balances and Refunds.
+For information on Advanced Refunds, please see the section below on Types of Student Account Credit Balances and Refunds.

-Students should contact the Student Service Center for instructions on how to return funds at (212)-854-4400 or visit Ask Us.
+Students should contact the Student Service Center for instructions on how to return funds at (212)-854-4400.

 Credit balances may be related to payments from several sources, including from personal funds; Title IV Federal Student Aid; and non-federal aid funds, such as private loans and grants, and other external awards.